HQTrust/devour-build/README.md

 // => meta will be populated with any meta data returned by your API
 // => links will be populated with any document level links returned by your API
 ```

+### Release a new build version

+To make a new release, checkout https://github.com/HQTrust/devour on the master branch that has your fixes merged into it.
+Then, run `yarn prepublish` to compile a build version of the package on the checked out version of devour.
+Next, copy your lib folder containing your changes into this repository and push that changes to GitHub.
+You can push directly to `master`.

+Now, update all the projects using this custom build version of devour to use the newest version by updating the commit ID in the respective package.json.